What’s the Best Age to Photograph Babies?

 black and white image of baby boy sucking his finger.

-Between 6 and 8 months, or when your baby is ready to sit comfortably without support, is one of my favourite stage!
+Between 6 and 8 months, or when your baby is ready to sit comfortably without support, is one of my favourite stages!
 I love this milestone because you can see the baby’s personality shining.
 They can understand and interact, resulting in beautiful facial expressions and fun photoshoots.

 Some babies can be a little bit shy, especially if they don’t interact much with other people.
 I found lockdown babies, for example, having difficulties warming up.
 But, after a little while, they will be comfortable and show their best side.
-They are usually happy to sit in one place and play with a small toy or clap their hands, giving me many photos opportunities.
+They are usually happy to sit in one place and play with a small toy or clap their hands, giving me many photo opportunities.
 I love having babies on their tummies and laying on their backs for some variety.
 So the sitter session will have the fun, the laughs, the serious stares and of course, some great photos with parents that you can never miss in a professional photoshoot.
 Mums, in particular, don’t have many chances to be captured with their babies.
 This is undoubtedly an excellent opportunity for some memories together.

 Try to book your milestone season at least a month in advance, especially if you think about a weekend date!